framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

     Key [TASK] doesn't exist in Map (clojure.lang.PersistentArrayMap)

-The reason for this is that raw Clojure structs (hashmaps) are not quite compatible with CFML structs (because they tend to use keywords as keys, whereas CFML uses case-insensitive strings).
+The reason for this is that raw Clojure structs (hashmaps) are not quite compatible with CFML structs (because they use keywords as keys, whereas CFML uses case-insensitive strings).
 The Clojure integration provides a way to convert back and forth with one caveat: it expects and produces
 CFML structs that have **lowercase** case-sensitive strings.
-So there are two parts to solving our problem: first, we'll need our controller to depend on `cfmljure` and then we use `toCFML()` to convert the Clojure data structure to a CFML data structure:
+So there are two parts to solving our problem: first, we'll need our controller to depend on `cfmljure` and make it available to our view, and then we'll use `toCFML()` in our view to convert the Clojure data structure to a CFML data structure so we can display it:

     // controllers/main.cfc
     component accessors=true {